hashiiiii/RectPop/README.md

                 var request = new PopRequest(baseRectTransform, _baseCanvas);

                 // send request
-                _controller.Request(request);
+                _handler.Request(request);
             });
         }
     }
     ```

-3. Run `PopController.Apply`.
+3. Run `PopHandler.Apply`.

    Here we create a class to display the floating UI.
-We subscribe to the `PopDispatcher.OnDispatched` event, receive the result, and display it.
+Subscribe to the `PopDispatcher.OnDispatched` event, receive the result, and display it.

     ```csharp
     public class Example02Result : MonoBehaviour